pinata-ai/pinata-ui-example-app/README.md

 This small example project demonstrates the usage of the Pinata React Native component library.
 It showcases how to integrate Pinata's UI components into a React Native application, including authentication flow and basic navigation.

+> ⚠️ **Security Warning**: For the ease of this example, company secrets are included in the environment configuration.
+However, in a production environment, the company client key, ID, or secret should never be used in a front-end application.
+These credentials should be kept secure and only used in a secure backend service.

 ## Features

 - Integration with Pinata's React Native UI components